West Arnhem

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, West Arnhem's approval levels have been below the yearly average of 11, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, West Arnhem's approval levels have been significantly above the yearly average of 11, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?